-This series is all about sharing with you some of the cool people I know.
-The individuals you’ll meet here are truly special.
-They’ll share what inspires them, what has changed them, what they know about life, and how they got to where they are today.
+Each week I share some of the cool people I know and have been so fortunate to meet.
+People in general are so interesting.
+We each have a story to tell and a message to share with the world.
+The individuals I feature in this series are truly special.
+They share what inspires them, what has changed them, what they know about life, and how they got to where they are today.

 What circumstances led you to your profession?